-The Company is authorized to issue up to 200,000,000 shares of \$0.001 par value Common Stock of which 53,532,364 and 51,532,364 shares were issued and outstanding as of February 29, 2020 and February 28, 2019, respectively.
+The Company is authorized to issue up to 200,000,000 shares of \$0.001 par value Common Stock of which 60,491,122 and 53,532,364 shares were issued and outstanding as of February 28, 2021 and February 29, 2020, respectively.

-Common Stock Balance Par Value Common stock, Issued and Outstanding, February 28, 2018 51,532,364 Share issuances during the twelve months ended February 28, 2019 \$ - Common stock, Issued and Outstanding, February 28, 2019 51,532,364 Share issuances during the twelve months ended February 29, 2020 2,000,000 \$ 2,000 Common stock, Issued and Outstanding, February 29, 2020 53,532,364
+Common Stock Balance Par Value Common stock, Issued and Outstanding, February 28, 2019 51,532,364 Share issuances during the twelve months ended February 29, 2020 2,000,000 \$ 2,000 Common stock, Issued and Outstanding, February 29, 2020 53,532,364 Share issuances during the twelve months ended February 28, 2021 6,958,758 \$ 6,959 Common stock, Issued and Outstanding, February 28, 2021 60,491,122

-During the twelve months ended February 29, 2020, the Company issued 2,000,000 shares of its common stock.
-These shares were issued as part of an accounts payable settlement with a third-party vendor.
+During the twelve months ended February 28, 2021, there were 6,958,758 common stock shares issued to settle a related party note payable debt.
+The value of the common stock transaction was determined to be \$27,835.
+During the twelve months ended February 29, 2020, there were 2,000,000 common stock shares issued to a third-party vendor as part of a settlement agreement for outstanding accounts payable.
 Based on the closing price of the Company's common stock on the settlement agreement date, the value of the common stock transaction was determined to be \$6,000.
-For the twelve months ended February 28, 2019, there were no issuances of the Company's common stock.

-All shares of common stock are equal to each other with respect to voting, liquidation, dividend and other rights.
-Owners of shares of common stock are entitled to one vote for each share of common stock owned at any shareholders' meeting.
-Holders of shares of common stock are entitled to receive such dividends as may be declared by the Board of Directors out of funds legally available therefore; and upon liquidation, are entitled to participate pro rata in a distribution of assets available for such a distribution to shareholders.
+All shares of Common Stock are equal to each other with respect to voting, liquidation, dividend and other rights.
+Owners of shares of Common Stock are entitled to one vote for each share of Common Stock owned at any shareholders' meeting.
+Holders of shares of Common Stock are entitled to receive such dividends as may be declared by the Board of Directors out of funds legally available therefore; and upon liquidation, are entitled to participate pro rata in a distribution of assets available for such a distribution to shareholders.

-There are no conversion, preemptive, or other subscription rights or privileges with respect to any shares of our common stock.
+There are no conversion, preemptive, or other subscription rights or privileges with respect to any shares of our Common Stock.
 Our stock does not have cumulative voting rights, which means that the holders of more than 50% of the shares voting in an election of directors may elect all of the directors if they choose to do so.
 In such event, the holders of the remaining shares aggregating less than 50% would not be able to elect any directors.

-NOTE 12 - WARRANTS:
+NOTE 13 - WARRANTS: